enets/enets2-php-sdk/README.md

 *getBackendResponse()*
 Use those method to get the response data from backend notification and return an array, containing the processing result, for further processing.

+## RELEASE NOTES

+*V0.1. run() method can support only submission mode B, and query() method has not yet been fully tested and may not function properly in this release.